shaanamin13/ShaanNotShawn/README.md

-# ShaanNotShawn
+# ShaanNotShawn' portfolio
-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.